Stewart family Christmas lights go dark

 The attraction has brought in thousands of people to Fayetteville since the tradition started in 2002.

-Watch KNWA on Sunday for an exclusive interview with Stewart as he explains what influenced his decision to cancel the show.
+Watch KFTA on Sunday for an exclusive interview with Stewart as he explains what influenced his decision to cancel the show.